 The University of Wisconsin–Madison Badger Talks program reflects the tradition of the Wisconsin Idea — to extend the resources of the University to citizens of the state.
-The program connects over 550 faculty and staff from hundreds of different disciplines with communities throughout the state to spark conversations on important topics, engage residents on critical issues, and share the latest UW research.
-Wisconsin schools, businesses, associations, as well as professional and civic organizations are invited to explore the website and request a presenter for an upcoming virtual or in-person event.
-Please reach out if you would like help identifying a presenter who matches your needs.
+The program connects over 600 faculty and staff from hundreds of different disciplines with communities throughout the state to spark conversations on important topics, engage residents on critical issues, and share the latest UW research.
+Wisconsin schools, businesses, associations, as well as professional and civic organizations are invited to explore the website and request talent for an upcoming virtual or in-person event.
+Please reach out if you would like assistance with identifying talent that matches your organization’s needs.

 Thank you for all that the Badger Talks program does for the community.
 The depth and breadth of speakers and topics is fantastic!
 Your outreach efforts are very appreciated.